aditya-verp/AutomatComposeDeploy/README.md

 - **Success Condition**: If the docker-compose up command succeeds and specific keywords are not found in the output, it considers the operation successful and moves to the next repository.
 - **Exception Conditions**: If the docker-compose up command fails or specific keywords in Exception and it found in the output, it tries exception conditions command execution and retries docker-compose up and success condition checks for each exception condition until either a condition succeeds or all conditions are exhausted.

+## Using the Git Cloner Script:

+The Git Cloner script automates the cloning of Git repositories into a specified directory, handling both public and private repositories by optionally using authentication tokens.
+This is useful for setting up deployment environments or when managing multiple project repositories.

+### Steps to Use the Git Cloner:

+1. **Set the Authentication Token**: If you are cloning private repositories that require authentication, you need to provide a personal access token.
+Replace the `TOKEN=""` line in the script with your personal access token enclosed in quotes.

+2. **Configure Repository Details**: List each repository you want to clone in the repos array.
+Each element should include the repository URL, the branch you want to clone, and a boolean flag indicating whether the token should be used (true for private repositories, false for public repositories).

+3. **Set the Target Directory**: Define the directory where the repositories will be cloned into with TARGET_DIR.
+This path can be adjusted to any directory where you wish to organize the cloned repositories.